-There are no one-size-fits-all rules about what teachers may say in their classrooms.
+here are no one-size-fits-all rules about what teachers may say in their classrooms.
+Educators teach about many important historical and contemporary issues, including discussions about racism and LGBTO+ individuals.
+But there may be limits to how you can teach certain topics.
 Your freedom in this context will depend on the rules set by your state, school and school district.
 This section provides general guidance and real-world examples.
 Because professors at public institutions of higher education enjoy greater speech protections while teaching, the following section is focused on the limitations that apply at the K-12 level.